shanmithk/Python-Games/lessons/01_Motion_and_Physics/00_README.md

 which is the positive x direction.
 We can write a function that adds a little bit to the x position each time it is called, and the car will move to the right.

-Let's start with no acelleration.
-This car just immedaitely starts moving at full speed, 10 pixels each time step.
+Let's start with no acceleration.
+This car just immedimmediately  starts moving at full speed, 10 pixels each time step.
 ```python